Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/game_layer.rst

 The Primaite codebase consists of two main modules:

 * ``simulator``: The simulation logic including the network topology, the network state, and behaviour of various hardware and software classes.
 * ``game``: The agent-training infrastructure which helps reinforcement learning agents interface with the simulation.
 This includes the observation, action, and rewards, for RL agents, but also scripted deterministic agents.
-The game layer orchestrates all the interactions between modules, including ARCD GATE.
+The game layer orchestrates all the interactions between modules.

-These two components have been decoupled to allow the agent training code in ARCD GATE to be reused with other simulators.
  The simulator and game layer communicate using the PrimAITE State API and the PrimAITE Request API.
-The game layer communicates with ARCD gate using the `Farama Gymnasium Spaces API <https://gymnasium.farama.org/api/spaces/>`_.

 ..
     TODO: write up these APIs and link them here.